salzman-lab/compactor/README.md

 This script takes as input the results of the Salzman Lab's NextFlow implementation of NOMAD.
 In aspen.sh, the user specifies:
 1. A path to the samplesheet used input to NOMAD.
 2. A path to the NOMAD results directory.
+Pull this repository to your machine, and call 'aspen.sh' with a single argument to specify the run name: we might do sbatch aspen.sh 'test_compactors'.

 ## Dependencies